fanyuandeng/TrackATruck/README.md

 # About
 TrackATruck is an emission inventory approach of heavy-duty trucks (HDTs).
 This repository includes the validations of the simulated opMode module in TrackATruck approach.
-More detail, see the article "A Big data Approach to Improving the Vehicle Emission Inventory in China".
+More detail, see the article "A Big Data Approach to Improving the Vehicle Emission Inventory in China".
 The supporting data of this article are also included in this repository.

 *NOTE: This repository is not a R packages.
 User should download and run the code in R environment.
 In addition, several R packages are needed, as shown in the **System requirements***.